adityasoni99/YoutubeSummarizerKidsExtension/README.md

 4. **Configure API Key**:
    - Click the extension icon in Chrome toolbar
    - Click "Settings" or right-click extension → "Options"
-   - Enter your Gemini API key
+   - Enter your Gemini API key (auto-saves as you type)
+   - Test API key with built-in validator
-   - Save settings
+   - Adjust other settings as needed (all auto-save)

 ### Production Installation